 There’s not much I wouldn’t do for £50k.

 Sadly, when I dug a little deeper, most of these positions were either commission-only sales roles or non-existent.
-I’ve since steered clear of any job adverts that contain exclamation marks and/or question marks: are you a dynamic go-getter?!
+I since steered clear of any job adverts that contain exclamation marks and/or question marks like: are you a dynamic go-getter?!

 The office, it turned out, was a windowless back room in a warehouse on an industrial estate.
 The other new recruits and I were met by a middle-aged lady who looked short on sleep.

-I’ve spent the eight years since graduating working in numerous crap and not-so-crap jobs, including care homes, insurance companies and even a spell as a recruiter.
+I’ve spent all my (eight) years since graduating working in numerous crap and not-so-crap jobs, including care homes, insurance companies and even a spell as a recruiter.

-Our speciality was, you’ve guessed it, commission-only sales role.
+Our speciality was, guess it, commission-only sales role.

 The most enjoyable job in my twenties was a three-year stint teaching English in Asia.
-I would recommend this escape route to anybody who is clueless and demoralized by their work.
+I would recommend this escape route to anybody who is clueless and demoralised by their work.

 It’s rewarding, good fun and pays reasonably well.
-Unfortunately, there’s not much room for progression and you have to come home eventually, don’t you?
-I was concerned I might wake up on a hammock one day in my fifties, thinking “what happened?”
+Unfortunately, there’s not much room for progression and you will have to come home eventually, won’t you?
+I was concerned I might wake up in a hammock one day in my fifties, thinking “what happened?”

 Bad jobs are character building and help you to learn and develop.

-My debut novel was published in 2015 and much of the material came from my own experiences.
+My debut novel, Bright Nights and White Lights, was published in 2015 and much of the material came from my own experiences.

-Bad jobs also make you appreciate it when you’ve got a good thing going.
+Bad jobs also make you appreciate it when you’ve got a good thing going on.

-It’s important to remain positive and you will get there in the end.
+It’s important to remain positive and to continue to think that you will get there in the end.